Space

 NASA (National Aeronautics and Space Administration) is an American organisation which is recognised as one of the most reliable sources of information about space.
 They have lots of information for every level, and even have some games to play.

-ESA is like NASA, but covers Europe's space research - there are 22 countries involved.
-You can find lots of information here, from comets and meteors, to living in space.
+ESA is like NASA, but covers Europe's space research.
+You will find lots of information here, from comets and meteors, to living in space.

 This is a website supported by NASA, and has more simple information than the two websites above.
 It has answers to lots of questions about space, including questions about life on other planets, and terminology (special words) to do with space.

-- Look down the page until you see the information or question you're looking for, such as Why do astronauts need spacesuits?.
+Look down the page until you see the information or question you're looking for eg Why do astronauts need spacesuits?

-- You can also watch videos that answer questions such as How can we see a black hole?
+You can also watch videos from the list on the right of the page.
+Try How can we see a black hole?

 Articles and Videos

-Thanks to spacecraft and powerful telescopes we are now able to observe and measure things in space and the universe more closely.
-Try these websites for more detailed information about our topic.
+Thanks to spacecraft and powerful telescopes we can now observe and measure things in space and the universe more closely.
+Try these websites for more detailed information about this topic.

-The BBC is one of our trusted sites for all sorts of information about the world, and in this case, information that's out of this world!
+The BBC is one of the most trusted sites for all sorts of information about the world.
+BBC World Service — Space has videos and podcasts about space and space flights.

-Another good place to look for scientific information is EPIC.
-EPIC is a collection of reliable databases covering lots of different topics, and it's put together especially for New Zealand school students.
+Another good place to look for scientific information is EPIC — a collection of reliable databases covering lots of different topics, and it's put together especially for New Zealand school students.
 You may need a password from your school or local library to access it.

 This is another EPIC resource, so we know it's reliable.
 Britannica School is an online version of the Encyclopedia Britannica.